 From a system perspective, the PSI input is controlled by the system and is forced low when the load current is lower than a preset limit and forced high when load current is higher than the preset limit.
-IR3508Z can accept an active low signal on its PSI input and force the drivers into tri-state, effectively, forcing the phase IC into an off state.
+IR3506 can accept an active low signal on its PSI input and force the drivers into tri-state, effectively forcing the phase IC into off state.
 A PSI-assert signal activates three features in the Phase IC.

-First, it disconnects the IOUT pin from the ISHARE bus (from a system perspective).
-ISHARE is used to report current and is used for over-current protection.
-By disconnecting the disabled phase from the ISHARE bus, proper current reporting and over-current protection level are ensured.
-Secondly, the D Flip-Flop (DFF) is disabled, bypassing the Phase IC from the daisy chain loop.
-By removing the DFF from the daisy chain, the system ensures that proper phase delay is activated among the active phases.
-Finally, the gate drivers are forced to tri-state, disabling the phase IC from the power stage.
-Figure 6 shows the impact of PSI-assert on the gate drivers.
-After an 8 cycle PHSIN delay followed by a CLK falling edge, the PSI_SYNC goes from 0 to 1.
-This disables the gate drives and the DFF.
+1) It disconnects the IOUT pin from the IOUT bus: From a system perspective, IOUT is used to report current and is used for over-current protection.
+By disconnecting the disabled phase from the IOUT bus, proper current reporting and over-current protection level is ensured.

+2) The DFF is disabled and it appears as a pass-through to the daisy chain loop: By removing the DFF from the daisy chain, the system ensures that proper phase delay is activated among the active phases.

+3) The gate drivers are forced to tri-state, effectively, disabling the phase IC: Figure 7 shows the impact of PSI-assert on the gate drivers.
+After 8 cycle PHSIN delay, at the next CLK falling edge, the PSI_SYNC goes from 0 to 1.
+This disables the gate drives and shorts the DFF.

+International